-After doing the online exercice, here is my score per role:
+After doing the online exercise, here is my score per role:

-The webpage for doing the exercice contains a description per role people can play in meetings.
+The webpage for doing the exercise contains a description of the role people can play in meetings.
 Here are my thoughts per role:

 As I love learning and connecting the dots, I see myself as an idea person.

-I also like to suggest: why don’t we consider to do it this way?
+I also like to suggest: why don’t we consider doing it this way?

 It is about building on each other’s ideas while co-creating and adding value.

-I also learned that writing down answer to questions such as: why, what, who, where, when, how, and identifying the context and the benefits of a project or an action, can help to summarize and clarify what has been say, thought and felt during a meeting.
-After sleeping on the answers for a while, they can be revisited and iterated if needed.
+I also learned that writing down answers to questions such as: why, what, who, where, when, how, and identifying the context and the benefits of a project or action can help summarize and clarify what has been said, thought and felt during a meeting.
+Then, after sleeping on the answers for a while, they can be revisited and iterated if needed.

 I try to bring my energy, enthusiasm, curated and new ideas when possible for propelling teamwork.